Estate Development Budget

 - the law says that the costs must be reasonably incurred

-This means that works to keep the building in repair such as flooring, painting or improvements like exterior lighting are normally passed on, but works to improve community facilities or the local environment are not.
-For more information contact the Leasehold Team on 01273 293074, as they can give general advice on leaseholder charges before a bid is placed.
+This means that works to keep the building in repair like flooring, painting or improvements like exterior lighting are normally passed on, but works to improve community facilities or the local environment are not.
+For more information contact the Leasehold Team on 01273 293 074.
+They can give general advice on leaseholder charges before a bid is placed.